 The assessment applied a mixed-methods approach combining stakeholder consultations, technical site inspections, and desk-based reviews.
-From 23-27 March 2025, the mission conducted Key Informant Interviews (KIs) with priority stakeholders, including relevant sector ministries/departments and UN agencies, to examine institutional capacity and readiness to implement EW4ALL pillar actions.
+The mission was conducted in March 2025 with Key Informant Interviews (KII) with priority stakeholders, including relevant sector ministries/departments and UN agencies, to examine institutional capacity and readiness to implement EW4ALL pillar actions.